GeniusesGroup/memar-go/tcp/README.md

 # TCP on UserSpace
 In services as API era, almost all services call transfer under two TCP packets, So many logics that consume both memory (e.g. Go just use [2KB for each goroutine](https://go.dev/doc/go1.4#runtime)) and computing resources (e.g. many [context switch](https://en.wikipedia.org/wiki/Context_switch) between kernel and userspace) to handle these few packets are not acceptable anymore.

-Some suggestion such as using [epoll](https://github.com/eranyanay/1m-go-websockets) has many other problems:
+Some suggestion such as [change net package](https://github.com/golang/go/issues/15735) or using [epoll](https://en.wikipedia.org/wiki/Epoll) or [kqueue](https://en.wikipedia.org/wiki/Kqueue) and discard net package at all like [this](https://github.com/xtaci/gaio), [this](https://github.com/lesismal/nbio), [this](https://github.com/eranyanay/1m-go-websockets) or [this](https://github.com/panjf2000/gnet) has many other problems:
-- Go internally use this mechanism in runtime package, So it is easier to just worker mechanism to limit max number of goroutine.
-We know in this case first Read() on any connection cause to one unneeded context-switch on some OS like linux to check if any data ready to read before schedule for future until get read ready state.
+- Go internally use this mechanism in runtime package, So it is easier to just worker mechanism to limit max number of goroutine like [FastHTTP](https://github.com/valyala/fasthttp).
+We know in this case first Read() on any connection cause to two or more unneeded context-switch on some OS like linux to check if any data ready to read before schedule for future until get read ready state.
 - OS depend on implementation can very tricky tasks
 - OS depend optimization need to change such as the number of the active and open file in UNIX based OSs known as ulimit
 - Balance between the number of events and timeout(milliseconds) in high and low app load isn't easy.